near/NEPs/text/0000-near-shell.md

 Out of scope is smart contract execution and debugging.
 However, future versions of `near-shell` might include specific commands that enable the debugging and optimization of smart contract deployments.
 Gas estimation is the first step that will likely bring execution much closer in feasibility.

-In this proposal, `near account select` and `near config select` add to the project-level settings.
+In this proposal, `near account select` and `near config select` add to the shell-experience settings.
 These could arguably exist in the connection configuration.

 #### Additional unresolved thoughts/questions